Strengthening National Security and Economic Prosperity Through Enhanced Sovereign Capability

 The geopolitical environment features multiple intersecting dynamics:

 • Increased Militarisation: In response to the evolving geopolitical context, nation states are significantly expanding their military capability and capacity.
-Australia, by way of example, has increased its modest investment in Defence capabilities to 2.02% of GDP over the last decade.
-Current political discourse indicates this commitment is likely to increase to 3% of GDP, resulting in additional tens of billions of dollars being invested in Defence capability.
+Australia, by way of example, has increased its modest investment in defence capabilities to 2.02% of GDP over the last decade.
+Current political discourse indicates this commitment is likely to increase to 3% of GDP, resulting in additional tens of billions of dollars being invested in defence capability.

 • Supply Chain Vulnerabilities, IP Protection, and Isolationism: Globalised supply chains present potential disruption risks through natural hazards such as pandemics and disaster events, or through threat actors deliberately targeting military supply chains to degrade or disrupt capability.
 Isolationist trade policies can disrupt supply chains for component parts, such as critical minerals required to produce computer processing chips.
 Intellectual property protection, including trade embargoes, is becoming increasingly more prevalent as nation states seek to preserve their technological edge over rivals.